piyush02nir/COGNIFYZ/README.md

 Comparing the average ratings of different cuisines or cities using appropriate visualizations.
 Visualizing the relationship between various features and the target variable to gain insights.

-Thanks to COGNIFYZ Technologies for providing this opportunity❤️.
+Thanks to COGNIFYZ Technologies for providing this opportunity.